Thomas F. Karam

 President and Chief Operating Officer

 Diana Charletta was appointed President and chief operating officer of Equitrans Midstream Corporation in July 2019.
-Prior to that Ms. Charletta served as executive vice president and chief operating officer of Equitrans Midstream Corporation in September 2018.
+Prior to that Ms. Charletta served as executive vice president and chief operating officer of Equitrans Midstream Corporation since September 2018.
 She also served as President, chief operating officer, and a director of the EQM General Partner since July 2019.
 Prior to that Ms. Charletta served as executive vice president, chief operating officer and a director of the EQM General Partner and the EQGP General Partner since October 2018.
 In February 2019, the EQGP General Partner became a wholly-owned subsidiary of EQM.
 Charletta’s career has been on both sides of the natural gas industry – first as a production engineer and now as an executive for midstream operations, where the goal is to move as much gas as possible in the safest, most efficient manner.

 Charletta joined EQT in 2002 as a senior pipeline engineer and since that time has held various management positions with increased responsibility.
 She was promoted to manager of pipeline engineering in 2005 and became director of gas systems planning in 2008.
 In 2010, Charletta became vice president of gas management and transportation; she assumed the role of senior vice president of midstream operations in 2013; was promoted to senior vice president of midstream engineering and construction in 2017.